mblackonline/openproject-docker-compose/README.md

 ## Security Notes

-- Default credentials are `admin/admin` - **change immediately after first login**
+- Default credentials are `admin/admin` - **change after first login for any shared environments**
-- Database password should be changed for production use
-- This setup is intended for development/testing, not production
+- This setup is intended for local development and testing only

 ## Attribution